 Ensure the platform supports unlimited user access, so safety isn’t siloed.

-Integrate real-time analytics with daily toolbox talks and audit routines.
+Integrate automated analytics with daily toolbox talks and audit routines.

 Align upgrades with OSHA compliance goals—especially around equipment safety, LOTO, and excavation protocols.

 Every Caught-In/Between incident is a wake-up call—and an opportunity to get better.
-By combining robust training, disciplined site management, and AI-driven video analytics, you can drastically cut risks, accelerate investigations, and build a culture of safety your crews trust.
+By combining thorough training, disciplined site management, and video AI, you can significantly reduce risks, accelerate investigations, and build a culture of safety your crews trust.

 Frequently asked questions